Gargopedia

 Another of the animals is a ram.
 Cesare Ripa (16th century) said that the ancients painted Venus riding a ram to symbolise lechery, thereby “indicating the subjection of reason to the senses and illicit lust”.
 Interestingly, in my post on the dragon, I mentioned a silver plaque from Gundestrup (1st century BC) depicting the ram-horned serpent that frequently accompanied the Celtic god Cernunnos.
 Again, in Egypt, the god Amun was shown with a ram’s head.

 The next animals are the dog and the lion, whose symbolism is explained in their respective posts.
 According to Pliny (1st century), our beloved dog is “man’s most faithful animal”, while Mariño Ferro notes that in one of Aesop’s fables, Prometheus is said to have armed the proud lion “with jaws full of teeth and feet furnished with claws, and made him the strongest of all animals”.
-One of the lions resembles others at Astorga Cathedral (Spain): shape of the head, almond-shaped eyes, mane.

 Now let’s look at two of the human figures.
 The first of these is a singular and very iconographically interesting gargoyle: a man with one knee resting on the ground, long robes —he could be a priest— and an eloquent, disturbing expression (he seems to be screaming or howling), who is holding a polyhedron in his hands.
 The second is a doccione figure, a superbly sculpted gargoyle of exceptional beauty.
 It depicts a seated man with a long beard, who is wearing a floor-length hooded robe and is balancing a vase or vessel on his right shoulder.